marina-a06/knowlege-Base-Marina/content/Frank-Lloyd-Wright-Bio/influence.md

 This would _side work_ would ultimately cause the downfall of Wright and Sullivan in 1893.
-Frank went on to create the now famous design of his work in architecture called [[flw-bio/prairie-school|Prairie School]].
+Frank went on to create the now famous design of his work in architecture called [[prairie-school|Prairie School]].
 Furthermore, after the Great Depression, Frank would find a way to still design for clients and meet their needs on a _budget_ during this financially straining time.
-This new design would be known as [[flw-bio/usonia|Usonia]].
+This new design would be known as [[usonia|Usonia]].